Harry Leith-Ross: Exhibitions, awards and honors

+The Toledo Museum of Art hosted a joint exhibition of paintings by Leith-Ross and Folinsbee in November 1915.
+The Memorial Art Gallery in Rochester, New York, hosted a joint exhibition of paintings by Martha Walter, William J. Potter, and Leith-Ross in February 1921.

-Leith-Ross and Folinsbee had a joint exhibition at the Toledo Museum of Art in November 1915.
-Leith-Ross exhibited oil and watercolor paintings at the National Academy of Design in the 1910s, and at the Art Institute of Chicago in the 1920s.
-He exhibited at the Pennsylvania Academy of the Fine Arts most years from 1916 to 1952, and won prizes from the Salmagundi Club and the American Watercolor Society.
+Leith-Ross exhibited in the annual exhibitions at the Art Institute of Chicago from 1914 to 1937, at the National Academy of Design most years from 1915 to 1950, and at the Pennsylvania Academy of the Fine Arts most years from 1916 to 1952.
+He exhibited at the Corcoran Gallery of Art from 1919 to 1947, at the New Haven Paint & Clay Club from 1920 to 1942, and at the Carnegie Institute from 1943 to 1948.
+Leith-Ross participated in the Metropolitan Museum of Art's World War II exhibition Artists for Victory (1942).

+Leith-Ross won prizes from the Salmagundi Club and the American Watercolor Society.

-Leith-Ross was elected an Associate of the National Academy of Design in 1928, and Folinsbee painted his diploma portrait.
-Leith-Ross appeared in at least three other paintings by Folinsbee.
+Leith-Ross was elected an Associate of the National Academy of Design in 1928, and a full Academician in 1936.
+Folinsbee painted Leith-Ross's NAD diploma portrait.

 Legacy

 Leith-Ross expressed his philosophy about painting in The Landscape Painter's Manual (1956), Watson Guptill Publications.

 His works are in the permanent collections of the James A. Michener Art Museum, the Woodmere Art Museum, the Smithsonian American Art Museum, and many private collections.

 Leith-Ross's papers are at the University of Pennsylvania.

-The Michener Museum hosted a posthumous exhibition of his works, Poetry in Design: The Art of Harry Leith-Ross (October 2006 - March 2007).
+The Michener Museum hosted a posthumous exhibition of his works: Poetry in Design: The Art of Harry Leith-Ross (October 2006 - March 2007).

 Leith-Ross's Connecticut Valley in Fall was appraised on Antiques Roadshow in 2017.